julia-users-zurich/julia-users-zurich.github.io/index.md

 where you can register, although you can come otherwise too (drop us an email).
 This is also where details about the meetups, such as location will be posted.

+This page is hosted on [GitHub](https://github.com/julia-users-zurich/julia-users-zurich.github.io); feel free to file issues or open pull-requests.

 Organisers: [Mauro Werder](https://github.com/mauro3/) & Stefan Schelm

 # Next Meetings